motidivya/dailytasks/README.md

 # dailytasks
-Here will be all the daily tasks that i get
+Here will be all the daily tasks that i get.